woobrandon/DSA3101-Potato-Wedges/LLM/README.md

 3. Ensure that the docker contains are up and running via docker desktop

-4. Open up the application on your browser and enter the URL `http://localhost:5001/`
+4. Open up the application on your browser by entering the URL

+   `http://localhost:5001/`

 ## Impact on search rankings and conversion rates using SEO